musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 fig-caption: # Add figcaption (optional)
 tags: [platformengineering, kubernetes, snowflake, datapipelines]
 ---
-Loading and processing data are crucial for any effective data analytics platform.
-Snowflake provides various methods for data ingestion, including bulk loading and continuous processing.

 Event-driven data ingestion loads data into a target system in response to specific events or triggers.
-This approach is generally more efficient than traditional batch processing since it allows for real-time responses to events.
+This approach is generally more efficient than traditional batch processing since it allows for real-time responses to events. **Snowflake** provides various methods for data ingestion including bulk loading and continuous processing.
+It allows the loading of data from the following cloud services:

+- Amazon S3
+- Google Cloud Storage
+- Microsoft Azure Blob Storage.

 ![architecture](https://github.com/user-attachments/assets/c37fd0af-aa9a-432c-9add-da76e24cb7a1)